-Welcome to Ghana’s most visited attraction, the Kakum National Park.
+Welcome to one of Ghana’s most visited attractions, the Kakum National Park.
 Tucked away in the Assin Attandanso Reserve is the Kakum National Park and Canopy Walkway that offers visitors spectacular scenery and a fascinating wildlife experience along with modern camping facilities.
 The park’s best-known feature is undoubtedly its 7 suspension bridges which form a 333-meter long canopy walkway, suspended up to 27 meters above the forest floor from trees that are over 300 years old.

 The canopy walk is only one of Kakum’s many delights.
 There are a variety of trails and guided walks that allow visitors to experience the solitude of the rainforest.
 It’s also a premier site for bird watchers, with over 300 species including eight species of global conservation concern.
 Mammals include forest elephant, leopard, bongo, bushbuck and many primates, but game viewing is difficult.
 Also, more than 600 butterfly species have been recorded.

 The forest has wild life which can be seen in the night and professional guides are always available to take you on a guided night tour.

 The park is child-friendly so don’t forget to take the kids along to the newly added children’s park with a super mini and safe canopy walkway swings and play area.

 Explore all walkway levels to enjoy spectacular view